Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Supporters of the leather industry often argue that leather is sustainable because it’s a natural, biodegradable material that uses waste from meat production.
 On the surface, the case sounds neat.
 Meat is produced anyway, hides would otherwise be discarded, and turning them into a durable material is better than landfilling them.

 The argument misses the point.
 Commercial cattle farming is itself a major contributor to the environmental impact of global consumption.
-Figures from the Food and Agriculture Organization of the United Nations put the livestock sector at around 14.5% of all human-caused greenhouse gas emissions, with cattle responsible for about two-thirds of that share.
+Figures from the Food and Agriculture Organization of the United Nations’ most recent assessment, Pathways towards Lower Emissions (2023), put the livestock sector at approximately 12% of all human-caused greenhouse gas emissions — equivalent to 6.2 billion tonnes of CO₂ per year — with cattle responsible for around 62% of that total.
+Depending on the methodology used, including full supply chain accounting, the range cited across peer-reviewed studies runs from 12% to over 19%.
+The direction of the evidence is unambiguous: the scale is large and growing without intervention.

 The tanning process that turns raw hides into leather also involves heavy use of chemicals, particularly chromium salts.
 A 2021 review in the Journal of Cleaner Production documented how chromium from tannery wastewater can leach into soil and water systems and cause long-term contamination in communities near production sites, which are disproportionately in lower-income countries.
 With that kind of footprint sitting behind every hide, the argument that leather is a clean waste product doesn’t hold.